HCL-TECH-SOFTWARE/Domino-rest-api/docs/references/whatisnew.md

     - Added a new OpenAPI landing page that shows all the general API schemas and application-specific schemas, enabling users to easily find the schemas they require.

-    - Added [WebDAV API](openapidefinitions.md#webdav) that provides endpoints to perform remote Web content authoring operations that support the Office Round Trip Experience and Virtual Spreadsheet features of Domino REST API.
+    - Added OpenAPI schema and Swagger page for the [WebDAV API](openapidefinitions.md#webdav) that provides endpoints to perform remote Web content authoring operations that support the Office Round Trip Experience and Virtual Spreadsheet features of Domino REST API.

     - Added the console command `tell restapi idpstatus` that shows the state of the configured identity providers when executed on the Domino console.